In France, 62,000 students are homeschooled every year. Photo credit: Sushiman/Shutterstock / Sushiman

 Homeschooling: an education that comes at a price

 If the instruction does not necessarily have to respect the National Education program, it should nevertheless allow each young person to obtain the knowledge that corresponds to his level.
 To help them in their mission, parents have access to numerous online resources such as those published by CNED, Les Cours Legendre, Cours Sainte-Anne, École Ker Lann… Useful documents… but costly.
 Estimate between 900 and 2250 euros for all the necessary documents for a complete education depending on the level of the child at Cours Legendre.
 At CNED, fees range from 800 to 1050 euros per year.
-As for Cours Saint-Anne, prices range from more than 800 euros in primary school to almost 2,000 euros in high school.
+As for Cours Saint-Anne, prices range from more than 800 euros in primary school to nearly 2,000 euros in high school.